WURFL/logstash-filter-wurfl_device_detection/README.md

 }
 ```

-Executing logstash:
+Let's run logstash:

 `./logstash -f <path_to_configuration>.conf>`

-and sending a HTTP request to its configured port (in this case 19080) like this (we just add user agent for simplicity):
+sending a HTTP request to its configured port (in this case 19080) like this (we just add the user-agent header for simplicity):

 `curl -H "User-Agent: Mozilla/5.0 (Linux; Android 8.0.0; Pixel 2 XL Build/OPD1.170816.004) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/65.0.3359.139 Mobile Safari/537.36" http://localhost:19080`

-and we'll get an output that looks like this:
+we'll get an output that looks like this:

   ```
 {